 For centuries, St. John’s wort has been used to treat a variety of health conditions, including depression and mental health disorders.
 The herb also has anti-inflammatory properties, as well as antibacterial and antiviral properties.
 People have used it to treat infections and wounds on the skin.

 Today, St. John’s wort is a popular alternative antidepressant medicine in Europe.
-However, the FDA has not approved St. John’s wort as a treatment for depression in the U.S.
+However, the FDA has not approved St. John’s wort as a treatment for depression in the United States.

 However, two studies found that that St. John’s wort was not effective in mild and severe depression.
 The first study, published in the Journal of Psychiatric Research, compared the herb to a placebo.
 The study found that the herb failed to improve mild depression.
 Interestingly, this study also found that the antidepressant citalopram didn’t work better than a placebo.

-The flowers on the St. John’s wort plants are used to create the supplement, often in the form of teas, tablets, and capsules.
+The flowers on the St. John’s wort plant are used to create the supplement, often in the form of teas, tablets, and capsules.
 Liquid extracts and tinctures are sometimes used as well.

-treatment for depression, start a discussion with your doctor.
-St. John’s wort interacts
+start a discussion with your doctor.
+St. John’s wort interacts negatively with

-negatively with a variety of medications.
-If you’re taking prescription antidepressants,
+a variety of medications.
+If you’re taking prescription antidepressants, cough

-cough suppressants, birth control, or blood thinners, talk to your doctor.
-In
+suppressants, birth control, or blood thinners, talk to your doctor.
+In many

 S-adenosyl-L-methionine (SAMe) is a compound made naturally by the body.
 An artificial form of the compound can also be made in a laboratory setting.